EDVARD GRIEG

 Status

-The field has been producing better than expected and recoverable volumes have increased significantly since the PDO due to excellent reservoir performance.
-Production is still in its plateau phase, and several new producers may come on stream in 2023.
-Test production from Rolvsnes started in 2021 and will continue in 2023.
+Edvard Grieg production went off plateau in 2023.
+The field has been producing better than expected and the recoverable volumes have increased significantly since the PDO due to excellent reservoir performance.
+Two infill campaigns were finished in 2021 and 2023.
+Test production from the Troldhaugen discovery started in 2021 and has continued in 2023.

 High Contrast Mode